 For additional information about the above topics, AAPD's Disability Presidential Candidate Questionnaire may also be useful.
-Our team is available to meet to discuss or provide additional information about any section of this memo.
+Disability advocates are available to meet to discuss or provide additional information about any section of this memo, and AAPD is happy to coordinate those meetings.